adamluzsi/adamluzsi/CV.md

 In terms of **data management**, I have successfully handled an array of **databases**, including **PostgreSQL**, **MySQL**, **BoltDB**, **Redshift**, **GreenPlum**, **Google BigQuery**, **Redis**, and **Kafka**, and I have expertise in designing efficient **ETL data pipelines**.

 My experience extends to **API design**, where I have worked with different stacks like **RESTful**, **GraphQL**, **gRPC**, and **SOAP**.

-As part of my ongoing learning journey, I have actively **mentored** and guided junior and mid-level engineers, particularly within the open-source community.
+As part of my ongoing learning journey, I gained comprehensive experience in fostering the growth of both team members and independent individuals, nurturing their professional and personal advancement through **mentoring**.
 Sharing knowledge and supporting others has been a rewarding aspect of my career.

 **DevOps** has been a crucial part of my professional journey, involving implementing, managing, and scaling applications.
 Through this experience, I have recognised the value of cross-functional workflows between teams.
 I have utilised tools such as **OpsGenie**, **PagerDuty**, and **Pingdom** for on-call duties to ensure prompt response and resolution.

 Adding to my DevOps skills, I have extensive experience hosting applications on different platforms, including **AWS Amazon Web Services**, **Google Cloud Platform**, **DigitalOcean**, and **on-premise** environments.
 My proficiency extends to tools like **ArgoCD**, **Docker**, **Terraform**, and **Ansible**, bolstering my capabilities in orchestrating and automating deployment processes.

 My understanding of **agile methodologies** has been enriched by active involvement in practices such as **Scrum**, **XP**, and **Agile Development**.
 Embracing these methodologies has enabled me to deliver high-quality software solutions collaboratively.